rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In this chapter we will evaluate our solution to the problems as explored in the problem description.
 We first describe two field trails that showed the proof-of-concept in action.
-This demonstrates how EuroToken is able to perform the basic functions of money and allows for off-line spending.
+This demonstrates how EuroToken is able to perform the basic functions of money and allows for off-line transfers.
 We then describe some structured experiments that measure the scalability of the network and evaluate whether the promise of a double-spend proof but still scalable network has been met.
+Finally, we evaluate the extensibility and feature set as a whole, and discuss whether they meet the ECB requirements specified in chapter 2.

 ## Field trial

 The purpose of the implementation in the super app was to demonstrate the features of the EuroToken system.
 In order to test the implementation and the viability of the protocol in the real world, a field trail was conducted.
-We tested the EuroToken system during the morning hours, at café Doerak in Delft [@DoerakTrial].
+We tested the EuroToken system at café Doerak in Delft [@DoerakTrial].
 As showcased in figure \ref{field_trial}, the owner of the café generated a payment request for the amount of a single coffee and displayed it in the restaurant.
-Customers could then scan the code to transfer the money, and the owner who immediately see the money appear in their account.
+Customers could then scan the code to transfer the money.
+The owner would immediately see the money appear in their EuroToken account in the app.

 \begin{figure}[htp]
 \centering
-\resizebox{0.8\textwidth}{!}{
+\resizebox{0.7\textwidth}{!}{
 \includegraphics{./images/5_evaluation/field_trial.jpg}
 }
 \caption{Field trial}
 \label{field_trial}
 \end{figure}

-This trail showcases the simplicity of taking digital payments without having to go through the process of registering with a traditional payment provider.
+This trail showcased the simplicity of taking digital payments without having to go through the process of registering with a traditional payment provider or credit card reseller.
 Using the EuroToken system all the owner of Doerak needed was a smartphone in order to participate in the modern economy.

 ## Off-line trial

-By building the EuroToken app on the TrustChain super app we could build on the Bluetooth transfer features to implement the off-line transfer of funds.
-In order to test this implementation and showcase the off-line transfer capabilities of the EuroToken system, we conducted another trail away from civilisation.
-As showcased in Figure \ref{offline_trial}, in the mountains of Norway, away from all network connectivity, we conducted a transfer of funds using the Bluetooth connect feature of the superapp.
+By building the EuroToken app on PyIPv8 we could build on the Bluetooth transfer features to implement the off-line transfer of funds.
+In order to test this implementation and showcase the off-line transfer capabilities of the EuroToken system, we conducted a trail away from civilisation.
+As showcased in Figure
+\ref{offline_trial}, in the mountains of Norway, away from all network connectivity, we conducted a transfer of funds using the Bluetooth connect feature of the superapp.

 \begin{figure}[htp]
 \centering